 The golfing season is now in full swing – pardon the pun! – following The Masters and many people will be inspired by the recent exploits of players like Bubba Watson in Augusta to head away on a short break to play a few rounds in unfamiliar surroundings.

 Wales is regarded as a popular country to visit for golfing getaways, especially after Celtic Manor successfully staged the Ryder Cup in 2010.
-There’s no shortage of hotels in Wales happy to accommodate and offer discounted rates for groups of golfers (Trivago is a good place to start your search for hotels in Wales).
+There’s no shortage of hotels in Wales happy to accommodate and offer discounted rates for groups of golfers.
 Celtic Manor, though, is just one of many fine Welsh courses and here we profile six of the best golf break destinations in Wales.

 Located on the coast a short drive from Llanelli, Ashburnham is thought of as one of the oldest and finest links courses in Wales.
 As with most links courses, it can be a tricky track to play on depending on weather conditions as players are open to the elements.